Perry Robins, MD Biography

 In his crusade to fight the long-held belief that tanning was healthy, Dr. Robins started The Skin Cancer Foundation in 1979 to educate the public about prevention, early detection and treatment of the world’s most common cancer.
 It was the first charitable organization to focus exclusively on skin cancer, and Dr. Robins served as its president until 2016, before turning that role over to one of his former fellows, Deborah S. Sarnoff, MD.
 The Foundation continues to grow and spread his message as it celebrates its 40th birthday in 2019.

 Dr. Robins also learned to fly, invested in businesses and real estate, traveled the world, married and divorced twice, had two kids and found the love of his life at the age of 76.
 Now retired from practicing medicine, Dr. Robins invests in start-ups and splits his time between New Jersey, New York City and the Palm Beach area.
-His memoir, Saving Our Skin: A Surgeon’s Story of Tenacity, Adventure and Giving Back, was published by River Grove Books in September 2019.
+His memoir, Saving Our Skin: A Surgeon’s Story of Tenacity, Adventure and Giving Back, now available on Amazon, was published by River Grove Books in September 2019.